 PPE, also known as Personal Protective Equipment, is not a step that can be missed during a build in order to keep your workers safe.
-Without PPE the likelihood and severity of damage, injury or fatality is greatly increased.
+Without PPE the likelihood and severity of damage, injury and fatality is greatly increased.
 Types of Personal Protective Equipment that could be worn are helmets, high-visibility jackets, gloves, and protection for ears.
-However, there are many more examples highly dependent on the type of work that is being carries out and the risks that are included with it.
+However, there are many more examples highly dependent on the type of work that is being carried out and the risks that are included with it.
 Deciding PPE can be done during, or as a result of, the risk assessment that is produced for the project.

 The Main Points

 In summary, it is extremely important to take the correct precautions when working on or managing a construction site or project in order to keep everyone safe.
 All equipment and materials should be inspected and checked consistently to ensure they are safe for use, as well as all staff needing to be aware of all the potential risks of the site and how to avoid them and stay safe on the construction site.
 The damage that can be caused in such a high-risk environment can be life-threatening so it will always be in everyone’s best interests to ensure this is not something that occurs.

 For more information about staying safe on construction sites visit HSE.GOV.